Top Benefits of Life Insurance for Women

 When choosing from types of life insurance, there are several different options to consider.
 Here are a few of the most common.

-· Whole Life Insurance: Whole life insurance is coverage that lasts for a lifetime and also accumulates a cash value that can be borrowed against.
-Whole life insurance earns interest at a fixed rated determined when the policy is purchased.
+Whole Life Insurance: Whole life insurance is coverage that lasts for a lifetime and also accumulates a cash value that can be borrowed against.
+Whole life insurance earns interest at a fixed rate determined when the policy is purchased.
 Premiums remain level through the life of the policy.

-· Guaranteed Universal Life Insurance: The Guaranteed Universal Life Insurance Policy (GUL) is a hybrid policy which is a combination of both term and whole life insurance.
-The coverage is not written on a term of years but rather is age specific and is generally written for policyholders up until their 80s.
+Guaranteed Universal Life Insurance: The Guaranteed Universal Life Insurance Policy (GUL) is a hybrid policy that is a combination of both term and whole life insurance.
+The coverage is not written in a term of years but rather is age-specific and is generally written for policyholders up until their 80s.
 You can choose the age that the coverage ends.
 The GUL policy is more affordable than a typical whole life policy and can be customized to increase the cash value.

-· Variable Universal Life Insurance: The premiums for a variable universal life insurance policy are paid into a savings account.
+Variable Universal Life Insurance: The premiums for a variable universal life insurance policy are paid into a savings account.
 The policy has sub-accounts that are invested.
-This account has potential for higher earnings but also is subject to market fluctuations and policyholders could potential suffer a substantial loss in earnings.
+This account has the potential for higher earnings but also is subject to market fluctuations and policyholders could potentially suffer a substantial loss in earnings.

 How Much Life Insurance Do You Need?